Vu2n/DC-Mod-Handler/README.md

 1. Start the game.
 2. Open the mods list from the "Mods" button.
 3. Your mod should be listed and ready to use.

 ---

+## ❓ FAQs

+**Q1: How do I troubleshoot common issues?**

+A1: Check the BepInEx logs located in the `BepInEx` folder.
+Ensure all files are placed correctly and the game version is compatible.

+**Q2: Can I create mods for other versions of the game?**

+A2: Currently, the mod handler is optimized for the latest version of Dungeon Clawler.

+## 🤝 Support

+If you encounter any issues or have questions, please open an issue on the GitHub repository or get in contact with me on Dicsord @ perle.btr

+## 📜 License

+This project is licensed under the MIT License.

+---